 - Computer Forensics, Data Tape Transfer and More

 Overall, SSAE 16 greatly improves upon SAS 70, providing much-needed updates that directly reflect data recovery security.
-Data recovery companies need to follow the newer standards in order to keep sensitive data confidential, and businesses of all sizes need to insist on SSAE 16 Type II certification to avoid serious security risks.
-We proudly post proof of our SSAE 16 Type II SOC 1 certification to give our clients unprecedented access to key security information.
+Data recovery companies need to follow the newer standards in order to keep sensitive data confidential, and businesses of all sizes need to insist on SSAE 16 Type I and Type II certifications to avoid serious security risks.
+We proudly post proof of our SSAE 16 certifications to give our clients unprecedented access to key security information.

 A New Standard for Data Recovery Security

 We take every possible step to protect our clients' confidentiality while providing our services.
-In addition to SSAE 16 Type II SOC 1 certification, we hold credentials that show our compliance with various other standards.
+In addition to SSAE 16 SOC 1 Type II & SOC 2 Type I certifications, we hold credentials that show our compliance with various other standards.

-All data recovery providers should follow SSAE 16 Type II standards when handling client data.
+All data recovery providers should follow SSAE 16 standards when handling client data.